nsayer/GPS_Voice_Clock/README.md

 The audio files are little-endian 16 bit unsigned 8 kHz mono raw audio samples.
 You can create them from some other format with sox.
 The command line arguments for the output should be -t raw -c 1 -e unsigned -b 16 -r 8000 -L.

 The SD_audio.zip file in this repository can be unpacked into the top directory of a suitably formatted card.
+If chimes are desired, then one of the chime zip files can be unzipped to the same place.

 The card cannot be hot-swapped.
 Remove the card only when the board is off.
 The current firmware cannot recover from SD mounting errors without being power-cycled.